Diego Schwartzman: 2018: Second ATP title & Grand Slam quarterfinal, top 15

-2019: Third ATP title, first Masters final & Major semifinal in doubles
+2019: Third ATP title, Masters singles & Major doubles semifinals

 At the Australian Open, Schwartzman defeated Rudolf Molleker in four sets and American Denis Kudla in a five-set thriller.
 He was knocked out in the third round by former Wimbledon finalist, Tomáš Berdych.

-Schwartzman then competed in the Cordoba Open, making the quarterfinals.
+Schwartzman then competed in the Córdoba Open, making the quarterfinals.
 He went on to make the finals at the Argentina Open, an ATP 250-level clay tournament.
 On his way to the finals, Schwartzman defeated world No. 8, Dominic Thiem, 2–6, 6–4, 7–6 but he lost in straight sets to Marco Cecchinato in the finals.

 Schwartzman was unable to defend his title at the Rio Open, retiring in the second set with a right leg injury in the first round.

 At the 2019 Mutua Madrid Open as an unseeded pair, Schwartzman reached his first Masters 1000 final in doubles partnering Dominic Thiem, where they lost to Jean-Julien Rojer and Horia Tecău.
 He defeated world No. 6, Kei Nishikori, 6–4, 6–2 in the quarterfinals of the Italian Open before being defeated by Djokovic in three sets.

 At the 2019 French Open partnering compatriot Guido Pella also as an unseeded pair, he reached his first Grand Slam doubles semifinal losing to eventual champions the German pair of Kevin Krawietz and Andreas Mies.
 In singles, he lost to another fellow Argentine Leonardo Mayer in the second round.

 Schwartzman then captured the title at the 2019 Los Cabos Open, defeating Taylor Fritz in the final, 7–6(8–6), 6–3.
 It marked his first-ever title at a hard-court tournament and third ATP title.

 At the US Open, Schwartzman upset world No. 6, Alexander Zverev, in four sets in the fourth round, for his sixth career victory against a top-10 opponent.
-In the quarter-finals he fell to eventual champion Rafael Nadal.
+In the quarterfinals, he fell to eventual champion Rafael Nadal.

-In Vienna at the Erste Bank Open in October, Schwartzman beat world No. 9, Karen Khachanov of Russia, in straight sets and world No. 14, Gael Monfils.
+In Vienna at the Erste Bank Open in October, Schwartzman beat world No. 9, Karen Khachanov of Russia, in straight sets and world No. 14, Gaël Monfils.
 Dominic Thiem defeated him in the final.

 In 2019, as he had done in 2017, Schwartzman led all ATP players in the percentage of second-serve return points won (56.1%).
 For the years 2015–19, of all match-winning tennis players he led in winning percentage against second serves (60%), and against first serves (37.9%).
 Career-wise, he was fourth among active players in return games won (31.1%), behind only Nadal (33.5%), Djokovic (32%), and Andy Murray (31.7%).